-It can be me out with friends, looking for somewhere to eat but making it difficult because I can’t eat gluten, so this restricts our choices of restaurants considerably.
+It can be when I am out with friends, looking for somewhere we can eat but making it difficult because I can’t eat gluten, so this restricts our choices of restaurants considerably.

 One part that frustrates me most about being unwell is what it throws at my friends and family and what they have to deal with, too.
 I have always been someone that wants everyone else to be happy; I’ll always put others before myself and so it is extremely difficult for me to accept the concept of being a burden on others.
 I’m naturally a very independent person.